Max Mosley: Privacy litigation

 Mosley launched similar legal action against Google in Germany.
 In January 2014, the German court also ruled against the American company.
 In giving its verdict, the court stated, "that the banned pictures of the plaintiff severely violate his private sphere."

 In an interview with Der Spiegel following the judgement, Mosley said: "Strictly speaking Google has got to obey German courts in Germany and French courts in France.
 But in the end it has to decide whether it wants to live in a democracy.
 Google behaves like an adolescent rebelling against the establishment.
 The company has to recognise that it is a part of society and it must accept the responsibility which comes with that."
 Mosley then launched proceedings against Google in the UK.
 All the cases were eventually settled in May 2015.

 In late February 2018, the Daily Mail reported that Mosley had published a leaflet in the early 1960s linking black immigration to the spread of diseases, the implication being that Mosley had committed perjury in the High Court when giving evidence in his libel case against the News of the World.
 In an interview with Cathy Newman on Channel 4 News, he conceded that a passage in the leaflet "probably is racist", which he denied ever publishing, and rejected the accusation he had lied in court.
 The following day, the Labour Party said it would not accept any further donations from Mosley, including further support for the office of deputy leader Tom Watson; Mosley had donated £500,000 in total to Watson's office.
 Asked what he would do about the Daily Mails publication of its article, Mosley said what happened next was, "entirely in the hands of my lawyers".

 In December 2020, it was announced that the High Court had rejected Mosley's legal action against the publisher of the Daily Mail for sending a dossier which suggested that he had lied under oath to prosecutors.
 Justice Matthew Nicklin wrote that "The claimant's pleaded claim discloses no reasonable grounds for bringing his claim for malicious prosecution."
 In fact, no prosecution had taken place.

-In 2009, audio from the alleged recorded session was used on the 16 Bit song "M Dot Mosley" as reference to the scandal.